Create Sales Analytics Using the Wizard

 Log in to the org you set up in Analytics Apps Basics and click the App Launcher ().
 Then click the Analytics Studio tile.

 Remember one of the rules of using the wizard: “Use it to fine-tune your analytics experience.”
 Put another way, that means there are many aspects of dashboards you can’t change.
-For example, open the Executive Overview – Pipeline Performance dashboard.
+For example, scroll through the list of dashboards, find the Executive Overview dashboard, and open it.
 You can be sure that will catch the CEO’s attention, right?

 Don't worry if your dashboards look a bit different from the examples here and elsewhere in the Sales Analytics trail.
 The basic elements of the dashboards should be the same even though the data may differ.

 The wizard doesn’t let you change the top part of this dashboard.
 In fact, many Sales Analytics elements can’t be changed by the wizard selections.
 Remember: We’ve prebuilt Sales Analytics and all the other Analytics apps to make analytics easy, right out of the box, with little effort on your part.